-There are ongoing nuclear refurbishments of multiple units at Darlington with overlapping timelines.
+There are upcoming nuclear refurbishments of multiple units at Darlington with overlapping timelines.
 As a result, it will be increasingly challenging for market participants to take outages impacting the Flow East Towards Toronto (FETT) interface.
 Future planned outages will necessitate enhanced coordination between transmitters and generators.
 Planned outages for certain windows may need to be rescheduled or rejected to ensure reliability.

-Of particular note, the FETT Capacity Upgrade (i.e., Richview-Trafalgar Reinforcement) project to address future needs is underway, with an expected in-service date of Q1 2026.
+Of particular note, the FETT Capacity Upgrade (i.e., Richview-Trafalgar Reinforcement) project to address future needs is underway; the project is expected to be in-service date of Q1 2026.